 General Nonprofit Support

 The Bayer Center for Nonprofit Management is a key local resource for nonprofits to learn more about starting or running a nonprofit.
-Although their in-person classes and location are currently closed, their staff are working remotely and can be reached at 412-397-6000 or BCNM@rmu.edu.
-In addition, a local nonprofit sector consultancy called Curio412 is leading Virtual Roundtables on Response and Resiliency that could be beneficial to your nonprofit organization.
+Their staff are can be reached at 412-397-6000 or BCNM@rmu.edu.
+In addition, a local nonprofit sector consultancy called Curio412 is leads Virtual Roundtables on Response and Resiliency that could be beneficial to your nonprofit organization.

-I hope these resources are helpful for you at this time, and I will update this blog post as new information becomes available.
-If you have other questions that aren’t addressed here, contact firstname.lastname@example.org and Carnegie Library of Staff will work to get you to the right place.
+I hope these resources are helpful for you, and I will update this blog post as new information becomes available.
+If you have other questions that aren’t addressed here, contact email@example.com and Carnegie Library of Staff will work to get you to the right place.